Snowshoes

 MSR Evo Explore Mens-

-A great midrange snowshoe, now offering the same Paragon binding as the Lightning Ascents.
+A great midrange snowshoe, now also offering the same Paragon binding as the Lightning Ascents (same as above, just the men's model).

 (MSR Lightning Ascents seen on Bug's crossing a frozen lake in the Mt.
 Baker Wilderness, demonstrating the grip of these shoes on ice)